 Lion’s Mane Mushroom

-Lion’s Mane Mushroom extract – 1,000 mg twice per day – prevents and treats nerve damage in the brain.
+Lion’s Mane Mushroom extract – 1,000 mg twice per day – prevents and treats nerve cells that are damaged in the brain.
 Once past the blood-brain barrier, Lion’s Mane stimulates enzyme production that releases Nerve Growth Factor (NGF).
 Nerve regeneration helps relieve neurodegenerative disease symptoms such as Parkinson’s Disease. – I use and recommend: Real Mushrooms – Lion’s Mane (use my discount code for 10% off: Nootropics10)

 N-Acetyl L-Cysteine (NAC)